Steam Piping Tutorial

 Dropped Header

 Dropped headers may be used when the installation will have low ceilings or anytime you want drier steam.
-The boiler risers will go up the required minimum 24" distance, there is no maximum distance, and elbow horizontal and elbow back down.
-The more piping and fittings the steam goes through the drier the steam gets.
+The boiler risers will go up the required minimum 24" distance; there is no maximum distance, and the elbow will be horizontal and then back down.
+The more piping and fittings the steam goes through, the drier the steam gets.

 Click the BACK button